sushant12/fuitter/README.md

 - Add a way to add data and pages for the site except from facebook page
 - Create an easy way to reference the data in the template(website)
 - Create an HTML editor (this is gona take some time)

+### Why is the app ugly?

+Coz, I want to finish the features first and my css skills are shit.
+Feel free to contribute.